ProlificsPanther/DockerPanther/README.md

 # Prerequisites: (Required)
   * Install Docker Engine from  https://docs.docker.com/get-docker/

-  Included in  our container
+  Included in our Panther Web Docker Container
   * Panther 5.54
   * OpenJDK 8
   * Linux Server(Ubuntu 20.04)
   * Tomcat.zip
-  * docker-entrypoint.sh (keeps Catalina and Panther Application running)
+  * docker-entrypoint.sh

  # Prerequisites:
    Enable an available port like 8080 from your host machine to access the Panther Web application from other clients.
-Installation of

- # Download the Panther Docker image:
+ # Pull the Panther Docker Image:
    docker pull prolificspanther/docker-panther-trial

  # Contents of the container: